bestofjs/bestofjs/README.md

 If you find an interesting project to add, you can suggest it by [creating an issue here](https://github.com/michaelrambeau/bestofjs/issues/new?template=add-a-project-to-best-of-javascript.md).

-You can sign-in with your GitHub account to create "bookmarks".
+You can sign-in with your GitHub account to bookmark the projects you want to follow closely.
-Later you can find then from "MY PROJECTS" menu entry, in the left sidebar.

 ### The JavaScript Hall of Fame